eflaaten/Talking_Fish/README.md

 # 🐠 Talking Fish (Billy Bass) with AI & Voice!

 Welcome to my fun little Raspberry Pi project!
-This is an attempt to replicate a funny Billy Bass project I saw nline, bringing the classic animatronic *Billy the Big Mouth Bass* to life using AI, speech recognition, and text-to-speech. 🎤🔊
+This is an attempt to replicate a funny Billy Bass project I saw online, bringing the classic animatronic *Billy the Big Mouth Bass* to life using ChatGPT, speech recognition, and text-to-speech. 🎤🔊

 The goal is to create an interactive, voice-activated fish that listens, responds with a voice (via ElevenLabs), and animates while speaking.
 Powered by GPT-4o for smart replies and ElevenLabs for real-time text-to-speech, Billy becomes a quirky AI assistant with personality.